damslab/datasets/stars/README.md

 # Stars

-This dataset is a collection of spectral band inputs of the Sloan Digital Sky Survey SDSS.
-It contains extracted patches images of the sky that can be used to classify if a specific coordinate is a star or a galaxy.
+This dataset is a collection of spectral band inputs of the Sloan Digital Sky Survey (SDSS).
+It contains patches of the sky that can be used to classify if a specific coordinate is a star or a galaxy.

 ## The data

 To get started we have to be a bit familiar with the SDSS file formats.
-FITS stands for Flexible Image Transport system and is a astronomy community format endorsed by NASA.
+FITS stands for Flexible Image Transport System and is a astronomy community format endorsed by NASA.

 To download a single band (in this case the R band) of a single patch of the sky run the following instruction: